sts10/lemire_nearly_divisionless_random/readme.markdown

 }
 ```

 As you can hopefully see, I decided to have the inner function, `lemire_from_seed`, return Some `m` or no `m`, using Rust's `Option`.
 This leaves the (simple) work of converting a "good" `m` to a roll result to the outer function, which I called `roll_using_readable_lemire`.
-And in the interest of using explicitly named helper functions where possible, I do it with a helper function called `convert_an_m_to_a_roll_result(m)`.
+And in the interest of using explicitly named helper functions where possible, I do it with a short function called `convert_an_m_to_a_roll_result(m)`.

+### Easier testing

 We also gain some ease when it comes to testing.
-Since `lemire_from_seed` uses whatever seed you give it, you can test it for all possible seeds and see if it produces an equal distribution of roll results (see the `even_distribution` test).
+Since `lemire_from_seed` uses whatever seed you give it, you can test it for all possible seeds and see if it produces an equal distribution of roll results (see the `is_distribution_perfectly_even` test in `tests/tests.rb`).

+### Shortcuts as helper functions

-And I was able to break out each of the three "tricks" MacCárthaigh describes into their own, one-liner helper functions, making them easier to read and far easier to test and prove to oneself that they work as described.
+I was also able to break out each of the three shortcuts MacCárthaigh describes into their own, one-line helper functions, making them easier to read and far easier to test and prove to oneself that they work as described, which I also did in `tests/tests.rs` (which is why they're all public functions).

 I think it came out OK!

-As you might guess, this version is a bit slower than the more compact `roll_using_lemire_fast`, and it's evedn slower than the traditional rejection method described above: In a fresh benchmark, the readable version runs in 8.480 nanoseconds compared to the more compact version's 5.644 nanoseconds and the traditional method's 6.344 nanoseconds.
+As you might guess, this version is a bit slower than the more compact `roll_using_lemire_fast`, and it's even slower than the traditional rejection method described above: In a fresh benchmark, the readable version runs in 8.480 nanoseconds compared to the more compact version's 5.644 nanoseconds and the traditional method's 6.344 nanoseconds.
 But again, I'm not writing for speed at this point.

-## So do I understand it now?
+## So do I understand Lemire's nearly divisionless random now?

 Honestly, I'd say no. I mean, a lot more than I did when I started.
 But as I write this I still don't feel like I could explain it to, say, a developer.
 But it's a process!
 (I think it would help to read Lemire's writing more.)
 But maybe some of this will help give others a small foothold on their path to understanding!